illinoistech-itm/jhajek/itms564/Readme.md

 # Instructions to run after OS install

-Run the shell script: `cluster-script-run-after-install.sh` as `sudo`
+Using the `git` command, in your Home directory you need to run a configuration shell script.

+Issue the command `git clone https://github.com/illinoistech-itm/jhajek`

+Change directory to: `jhajek/itms-564/` and run the required configuration shell script: `sudo bash ./cluster-script-run-after-install.sh`

-These are needed modifications the OTS Cyber Tech requires to let our systems on the network
+These are needed modifications the OTS Cyber Tech requires to let our systems on the network.
+Reboot after install.

 ## Items

-1. Disable Annonymous SSH users
+1. Disable anonymous SSH users
 1. Install and enable `qemu-guest-agent` for Proxmox be able to interface with your network
 1. Enable Firewalld and open only port 22 (ssh) on ens18 (first ethernet)
 1. Disable `chacha20-poly1305` in SSH encryption algorithms